Advertisement

 Did you know?

-In 1935, Thomas was 31 years old when on September 8th, Louisiana Senator Huey Long was shot by Dr. Carl Weiss.
+In 1935, at the age of 31 years old, Thomas was alive when on September 8th, Louisiana Senator Huey Long was shot by Dr. Carl Weiss.
 Weiss was shot and killed immediately by Long's bodyguards - Long died two days later from his injuries.
 Long had received many death threats previously, as well as threats against his family.
 He was a powerful and controversial figure in Louisiana politics (and probably gained power through multiple criminal acts).
 His opponents became frustrated with their attempts to oust him and Dr. Weiss was the son-in-law of one of those opponents.
 His funeral was attended by 200,000 mourners.

 ADVERTISEMENT BY ANCESTRY.COM